 - There is a limit for how long the cell can survive ischemia, even if it downregulates metabolism.
 In general, the myocardium survives severe ischemia for 20 minutes before the ischemic cells die.

-- The ischemia only causes ECG changes if it affects enough myoardium.
+- The ischemia only causes ECG changes if it affects enough myocardium.
 ECG changes occur before clinical symptoms.
-In other words, clinical symptoms (e.g chest pain) are the last events during an ischemic episode.
+In other words, clinical symptoms (e.g. chest pain) are the last events during an ischemic episode.
 It follows that myocardial ischemia may be present even in the absence of clinical symptoms.
 The ECG detects more ischemic episodes than the patient experiences.